-To improve knowledge and skill of youth generation in orphanages, one of the ITM subsidiaries, PT Kitadin -Embalut (EMB), has provided the training programs in order to build youth capacity involved in welding and two wheeler mechanic skills development.
-EMB has held 10-day training in collaboration with certified service provider with a total of 24 participants.
-After the trainings, 12 participants received job opportunities at the factory, government sector and mine.
+To improve knowledge and skill of youths in orphanages, one of the ITM subsidiaries, PT Kitadin -Embalut (EMB), has provided the training programs in order to build youth capacity involved in welding and two wheeler mechanic skills development.
+EMB has held 10-day training in collaboration with a certified service provider with a total of 24 participants.
+After the training, 12 participants received job opportunities at the factory, government sector and mine.
 1 participant succeeded in opening his own factory by receiving EMB's assistance in supporting factory and welding equipment.
-In addition, the project have generated an monthly income to participants around IDR 3.2 million and also improved their economic status and skills competitiveness.
+In addition, the project has generated a monthly income for participants of around IDR 3.2 million and also improved their economic status and skills competitiveness.